Continuing Education Activity

 Enhancing Healthcare Team Outcomes

-Epstein pearls may be encountered by many specialists including nurse practitioners.
+Epstein pearls may be encountered by many specialists including nurses.
 The key is to reassure the parent that the lesions are harmless and will disappear with time.
 No attempt should be made to remove them as this may cause more harm than good.